-COVID-19 positive status in itself does not preclude transfer to acute hospital and must not significantly delay transfer to an acute hospital where it is deemed clinically appropriate.

-Outward transfer for attendance or care off-site should be facilitated to provide essential care to resident where necessary.
-In such cases, NAS and the local receiving hospital should be notified of the transfer in advance of transfer either COVID-19 positive or suspected COVID-19 residents or where there is a suspected COVID-19 outbreak in the facility.
+COVID-19 positive status in itself does not preclude transfer to acute hospital and must not significantly delay transfer to an acute hospital, where it is deemed clinically appropriate.
+The national ambulance service (NAS) and the local receiving hospital must be informed by the RCF, in advance of transfer of any COVID-19 positive or suspected COVID-19 resident AND where there is a suspected or confirmed COVID-19 outbreak in the RCF.

-Residents from RCFs do not require isolation following hospital transfer to facilitate short investigations e.g. diagnostics, radiology, outpatient appointment.
+Residents do not require isolation on return to their RCF following hospital transfer to facilitate short investigations (e.g., diagnostics, haemodialysis, radiology, outpatient appointment.

-Residents will need to be isolated for 14 days in the RCF in the event that an episode of care in an acute hospital results in a longer period of time (12 hours or more) or an overnight stay in the acute hospital.
-During that 14 day period Contact and Droplet precautions should apply and the resident should be monitored for symptoms.
-Details of the PPE required for each task are available on the HPSC website but in this context will a surgical mask, apron and gloves will be sufficient for most purposes.
+Residents will need to be isolated for 14 days on return to their RCF in the event that an episode of care in an acute hospital results in a longer period of time (12 hours or more) or an overnight stay in the acute hospital.
+During that 14 day period, contact and droplet precautions should apply and the resident should be monitored for symptoms (Appendix G)

-6. Admissions to RCF from acute hospitals and rehabilitation facilities or other RCF
+Admissions to RCF from acute hospitals and rehabilitation facilities or other RCF